-Why Fans are Excited to Bet on AO 2020
+Why Are Fans Excited To Bet On AO 2021?

-It’s been 115 years since the first Australian Open tournament took place.
-Over the years, we have witnessed some incredibly fun moments, many of which are written in tennis history book in capital letters.
+It’s been 116 years since the first Australian Open tournament took place.
+Over the years, we have witnessed some incredibly fun moments, many of which are written in the tennis history books.

-Same as always, the tournament starts in the second half of January.
-In 2020, the start of the tournament is Monday, January 20.
-Over the course of nearly two weeks, the eyes of tennis fans from all over the world will be focused on what is happening on the hardcourts of Melbourne Park.
+As always, the tournament starts in the second half of January.
+In 2021, the start of the tournament is Monday, January 18.
+Over the course of nearly two weeks, the eyes of tennis fans from all over the world will be focused on what is happening on the hard courts of Melbourne Park.

-There is no doubt you will have a lot of fun if you decide to follow the Australian Open 2020, but you can also make some money along the way.
-What we’re talking about is betting on AO 2020 events.
+There is no doubt you will have a lot of fun if you decide to follow the Australian Open 2021, but you can also make some money along the way.
+What we’re talking about is betting on the 2021 event.
 In the next part, we are going to discuss the best types of wagers to make while betting Australian Open.

-It’s fair to say that all the betting markets that are prominent for tennis will also be available to use when wagering money on the Australian Open 2020 offer as well.
+It’s fair to say that all the betting markets that are prominent for tennis will also be available to use when wagering money on the Australian Open 2021.

-What we are talking about are tennis bets like the match-winner, the total number of sets, sets over/under, games over/under, and so on.
+The most popular tennis bets include match-winner, the total number of sets, sets over/under, games over/under, and so on.

 - Will Novak Djokovic defend his title?

-- Is Serene Williams going to retire after the tournament?
+- Is Serena Williams going to retire after the tournament?

 Betting Tips & Tricks

 Relying on luck will get you nowhere in tennis betting.
-Likewise, backing your favorite player at any cost is another bad idea, especially if he/she is not ranked very high in the ATP/WTA list.
+Likewise, backing your favourite player at any cost, especially if he/she is not ranked very high in the ATP/WTA list.
 Instead, your best shot to make money off tennis betting is to rely on your knowledge.

 To help you out, we are now going to discuss some facts about the Australian Open that could come handy in tennis betting.

-The first fact is that there are only three players who have won Australian Open Men’s title in the last decade, namely Stan Wawrinka, Roger Federer, and Novak Djokovic.
-Speaking of the devil, Djokovic is the one with the trophy in possession ahead of the 2020 tournament.
+Only three players have won the Australian Open Men’s title in the last decade, and they are Stan Wawrinka, Roger Federer, and Novak Djokovic.
+Djokovic will also come into the 2021 event as the two-time defending champion.

 The Serbian player is also the record holder for the most titles won at the Australian Open.
-With six trophies to his name, Roger Federer is just behind Djokovic, and he will have the chance to make the difference between the stars just one if he wins the Australian Open in 2021.
+He has won this event on seven occasions, Roger Federer is just behind Djokovic, and he will have the chance to make the difference between the stars just one if he wins the Australian Open in 2021.

-Another important Australian Open fact to remember is that it’s played on hard surface, which explains why Rafael Nadal hasn’t been too successful in this tournament.
-The King of Clay has won it only one time in his career.
+Another important Australian Open fact to remember is that it’s played on a hard surface, which explains why Rafael Nadal hasn’t been too successful in this tournament.
+The King of Clay has won this event only once in his career.
 It happened in 2009 when he beat Roger Federer in the final.

 When it comes to women’s tennis at the Australian Open, it’s important to remember that Serena Williams is the most successful active player with seven titles so far.
-She’s eager to get back to the throne this year, two years after she won it the last time.
+She’s eager to get back to the throne this year, three years after her last success.

 Where to Bet Australian Open?